Previously

 - A coworker caught Lauren and Josh kissing in the break room of their office.

-- Ryan pleaded with Claire for forgiveness, but she refused to hear him out and moved out of the loft.
+- Ryan pleaded with Claire for forgiveness, but she refused to hear him out

 - Tim and Diane argued over his continued concern for Claire.